ncatlab/nlab-content/pages/19532.md

 =--

-The following is the analog of Example \ref{PresheavesAdjointQuadrupleOnSiteWithTerminalObject}
+The following is the analog of Example \ref{PresheavesAdjointQuadrupleOnSiteWithTerminalObject}:

 +-- {: .num_example #simplicialPresheavesAdjointQuadrupleOnSiteWithTerminalObject}
 ###### Example